alexvking/Learning-Language-Classifier/readme.md

 A simple GUI with rich file selection would be a great next step for this software.
 It could also be extended easily to work on programming languages.

-More academic subjects should be added soon.
+More academic subjects may be added soon.
 There is no obvious way to find a random sampling of various material, so this work is tedious.
+It exists as an option right now as a proof of concept more than anything else.
+Same goes for the code mode.

 VERSION HISTORY AND RELEASE NOTES
 ---------------------------------

+12/22/14 VERSION 0.6.5

+  - Added automatic recognition of modes to make it easy to extend classify's usability.
+Usage switches will be automatically recognized.
+  - Added <code>--code</code> as another experimental option.
+The reference material, taken from rosettacode.org, is currently very limited.

 12/20/14 VERSION 0.6.0